srhinos/subreddits/README.md

 * Subscribers: 10001-50000, 50001-100000, 100001-1000000

 ### Generate using GitHub Actions
-The GitHub Action "Update trending subreddits" is configured to run twice a day, but you can also manually trigger it.
+The GitHub Action "Update trending subreddits (reddstats)" is configured to run twice a day, but you can also manually trigger it.

 ### Generate from local machine
 1. Install Python 3